 PR practitioners talk a lot about crisis communication and planning.
 I mean like daily conversations with peers, staff, and C-suite executives.
-It’s like part of the four food groups, but for communications.
+It’s like the four daily food groups, but for communications professionals.
 It is in the toolkit.
 It’s part of the foundation.
 It is in every new business proposal and every agency review.
 Crisis Communication is what we do.
 It’s our Super Bowl and our World Cup.
-When there is a crisis, we know we have trained all day, every day for this event.
+When there is a crisis, we know we have trained all day, every day, for the event.
 We live and breathe crisis communication.

 As we watch (often finding it both humorous and horrific) we begin to see the patterns around the actions that lead to these massive PR failures.
 Companies that have been socially skewered seem to have fallen into or away from one of The Five Faults:

 - Data and Technology

 - Social Exuberance

 Some say the internet has brought out the worst in us.
 Maybe.
 I see beautiful things online every day so I could argue that it has brought more beauty.
 But I can certainly see the allure of anonymously hiding behind a computer as a way for angry people to lash out at the world.
 But these crisis culprits are not anonymous.
 Nope!
 Everyone knows who they are and these individuals know that whole economies shift on their words, but somehow, despite millions upon millions of dollars hanging in the balance, they simply cannot keep their mouths shut or their fingers still.